-The NCAA twitter account will promote the 90 winners after the on-site announcement has been made.
-Olivia Baumhoer will work with the social media staff to make sure they have the appropriate information, including photo to make the graphic and the timing of when to post.
+The NCAA X (formerly Twitter) account will promote the 90 winners after the on-site announcement is made.
+Olivia Baumhoer will work with the social media staff to make sure they have appropriate information, including a photo to make the graphic and the timing of when to post.